Defence industry of Ukraine: Western weapons commitments

 The Ukrainian Foreign Ministry claimed that 20 agreements between Ukraine and Western companies have been signed already.

 On February 3, 2022, a contract was signed between Ukraine and Turkey to bolster their partnership in the production of unmanned aerial systems, with an over 30,000 square foot factory near Kyiv to be built Turkish company Baykar.
 The factory will focus on the production on the TB2 or TB3 model drones and employ around 500 people, including 300 Ukrainian engineers and technicians, with the goal of producing around 120 units every year.
 On February 2024 it was announced that construction of the factory had begun and would take 12 months to finish and that the project would cost USD 95.5 million over the next decade.
 The factory will also focus on the training of personnel in the use of Baykar drones as well as maintenance and modernization.

 In 2023 it was announced that the Ukrainian Defense Industry and the Czech company Česká zbrojovka a.s. had made an agreement of the licensed assembly and later production BREN 2 assault rifles in Ukrainian facilities under the "Sich" brand, with active assembly being announced later that year.
 Talks of localized production were announced in February 2025 during a meeting between the Ministry of Defense and the Czech Ministry of Defense as well as representatives of leading Czech defense companies.

-On March 3, 2024 German company Rheinmetall announced its plans to build at least 4 factories in Ukraine which would focus on manufacturing artillery shells, military vehicles, gunpowder, and anti-aircraft weapons.
-On June 10, 2024 it was announced that the first factory was opened, which would focus on the manufacturing and maintenance of military vehicles including the TPz Fuchs armored personnel carriers, Lynx fighting vehicles, and the Panther KF51 tanks.
+On March 3, 2024, German company Rheinmetall announced its plans to build at least 4 factories in Ukraine which would focus on manufacturing artillery shells, military vehicles, gunpowder, and anti-aircraft weapons.
+On June 10, 2024, it was announced that the first factory was opened, which would focus on the manufacturing and maintenance of military vehicles including the TPz Fuchs armored personnel carriers, Lynx fighting vehicles, and the Panther KF51 tanks.

+On September 3, 2025, the Minister of Defense of Denmark Troels Lund Poulsen announced that the Ukrainian weapons firm Fire Point would construct a plant in Vojens primarily for the manufacture of solid rocket fuel and the production of associated engine casings connecting components as well as the assembling of rocket engines.
+The plant is expected to open in 2026 with the "main phase" beginning in 2027.